Session title: Assessment and the Art of Lazy Teaching

 Using assessment to develop the expert learner

-Assessment and the Art of Lazy Teaching is a half-day session.
+Assessment and the Art of Lazy Teaching is a 3-hour session and is available face to face or as a webinar.

 Information for event organisers